ryan-linehan/tribaltrouble/README.md

 ## 🏗️ Building

-Instruction below assume you are in a terminal at the root of the repository
+Each instruction below assumes you are in a terminal at the root of the repository

 ### Build + Run Game Client